History of the camera: Camera phones

 The first commercial camera phone was the Kyocera Visual Phone VP-210, released in Japan in May 1999.
 It was called a "mobile videophone" at the time, and had a 110,000-pixel front-facing camera.
 It stored up to 20 JPEG digital images, which could be sent over e-mail, or the phone could send up to two images per second over Japan's Personal Handy-phone System (PHS) cellular network.
 The Samsung SCH-V200, released in South Korea in June 2000, was also one of the first phones with a built-in camera.
 It had a TFT liquid-crystal display (LCD) and stored up to 20 digital photos at 350,000-pixel resolution.
-However, it could not send the resulting image over the telephone function, but required a computer connection to access photos.
+However, it could not send the resulting image over a telephone line, instead requiring a computer connection to access photos.
 The first mass-market camera phone was the J-SH04, a Sharp J-Phone model sold in Japan in November 2000.
 It could instantly transmit pictures via cell phone telecommunication.

 One of the major technology advances was the development of CMOS sensors, which helped drive sensor costs low enough to enable the widespread adoption of camera phones.
 Smartphones now routinely include high resolution digital cameras.